- Print this page

 Under the scheme the household is eligible for a grace period of up to 26 weeks within a financial year before FACS adjusts their rent subsidy to take account of the change in income when the tenant or any member of the household starts a paying job.

 FACS reserves the right to limit or decline a request for the Start Work Bonus to be granted where the household employment history indicates a misuse of the grace period assistance.

-- as any number of weeks of employment up to 26 weeks for the tenant or member of the household over the age of 18 in a given financial year.
-This means there could be several short grace periods in a financial year where the employment starts and ends or the household member eligible for the Start Work Bonus changes.
+- Can be several short grace periods in a financial year where the employment starts and ends or the household member eligible for the Start Work Bonus changes

 For more information see Eligibility for the Start Work Bonus.

 Aboriginal Housing Office (AHO) tenants and other household members may be eligible to receive Commonwealth Rent Assistance (CRA) as they do not pay government rent according to Centrelink and Department of Veterans' Affairs criteria.
 Under these criteria, where the tenant receives a rent subsidy AHO household members who are over 18 years of age pay CRA as part of their rent assessment.

 - Impute the CRA entitlements for AHO households so as to maximise the CRA received by those households, and